Albert Wilson (American football): Miami Dolphins

 On March 15, 2018, Wilson signed a three-year contract with the Miami Dolphins.
 In Week 3 of the 2018 season, Wilson recorded two receptions for 74 yards and threw a 52-yard touchdown pass to Jakeem Grant on a trick play in the 28–20 victory over the Oakland Raiders.
 In Week 6 against the Chicago Bears, Wilson recorded six catches for a career-high 155 yards and two touchdowns, earning him AFC Offensive Player of the Week.
 He was placed on injured reserve on October 24, 2018, after suffering a hip injury in Week 7.
 Overall, he finished the 2018 season with 26 receptions for 391 receiving yards and four touchdowns.
 In the 2019 season, Wilson finished with 43 receptions for 351 receiving yards and one receiving touchdown in 13 games, of which he started four.

 On August 5, 2020, Wilson announced he would opt out of the 2020 season due to the COVID-19 pandemic.

 Wilson returned for the 2021 season.
 He appeared in 14 games, of which he started five.
 He finished with 25 receptions for 213 receiving yards.

 Minnesota Vikings

 On June 1, 2022, Wilson signed with the Minnesota Vikings.
-He was released on August 22, 2022.
+He was released on August 22.

 Las Vegas Raiders

-On October 7, 2022, Wilson signed for the practice squad of the Las Vegas Raiders. and, four days later, signed to the active roster.
+On October 7, 2022, Wilson signed with the practice squad of the Las Vegas Raiders. and, four days later, signed to the active roster.
 He was released on October 22, and re-signed to the practice squad.
-He was released on December 28, 2022.
+He was released on December 28.

+On May 10, 2024, Wilson announced his retirement from professional football via an Instagram post.